Dr Julian Huppert

 Biography

 Julian studied at Trinity College, Cambridge, completing a PhD in Biological Chemistry in 2005 on unusual structures of DNA.
 In particular, DNA of particular sequences can form four-stranded knot-like structures called G-quadruplexes, which can function as genomic switches, turning genes on and off.
+These are important as anti-cancer drug targets.
+He secured a Junior Research Fellowship at Trinity College, Cambridge, was a Research Councils UK Academic Fellow, and held a University Lectureship in the Cavendish Laboratory.

-In 2016 Julian was appointed the Founding Director of the Intellectual Forum in Jesus College.
-He is also Deputy Chair of the NHS Cambridgeshire and Peterborough Clinical Commissioning Group, a Director of the Joseph Rowntree Reform Trust Ltd, and has a Ministerial appointment to the Home Office Biometrics and Forensics Ethics Group.
+He is a Director of the Joseph Rowntree Reform Trust Ltd, and has a Ministerial appointment to the Home Office Biometrics and Forensics Ethics Group, where he chairs the AI Ethics Working Group.
 He has also advised a range of technology companies about ethics and governance, including being Founding Chair of the Independent Panel of Reviewers of DeepMind Health.
-He is also a Visiting Professor at the Policy Institute, King's College London.
+He is also a Visiting Professor at the Policy Institute, King's College, London, and the Centre for Social Impact, University of New South Wales.

 Other interests